aquasecurity/trivy-operator/README.md

 The official [Documentation] provides detailed installation, configuration, troubleshooting, and quick start guides.

-You can install the Starboard Operator with [Static YAML Manifests] and follow the [Getting Started][getting-started-operator] guide to see how vulnerability and configuration audit reports are generated automatically.
+You can install the Trivy-operator Operator with [Static YAML Manifests] and follow the [Getting Started][getting-started-operator] guide to see how vulnerability and configuration audit reports are generated automatically.

-Read more about the motivations for the project in the [Starboard: The Kubernetes-Native Toolkit for Unifying Security] blog.
+Read more about the motivations for the project in the [Trivy-operator: The Kubernetes-Native Toolkit for Unifying Security] blog.

 # Contributing